 Some up-front costs related to study abroad occur far in advance of the start of your program, so be sure to budget for these expenses.

-If you are a financial aid recipient, your financial aid will be available at the beginning of your study abroad term, but you may need to pay out-of-pocket for pre-departure expenses before your aid is available.
-Students with high financial need may be eligible to apply to the Study Abroad Bridge programs for assistance with most up-front costs.
+If you are a financial aid recipient, your financial aid will be available at the beginning of your study abroad term, but you may need to pay out of pocket for pre-departure expenses before your aid is available.
+Students with high financial need may be eligible to apply to the Bridge Builder program for assistance with most up-front costs.

-For students on financial aid, the amount of your program confirmation deposit is included in your study abroad aid.
-If paying your program's deposit is a signifiant financial hardship for your family, you may contact your program sponsor directly to inquire about having your deposit reduced or deferred.
+For financial aid recipients, the amount of your deposit is included in your study abroad aid.
+If paying your program's deposit is a significant financial hardship for your family, you may contact your program sponsor directly to inquire about having your deposit reduced or deferred.

 If your student visa application requires a financial guarantee or other letter certifying your finances while abroad, contact your program sponsor to determine if they will provide this certification for you.
-Otherwise, if you receive financial aid and/or loans through Northwestern, contact Krista Bethel about obtaining such a letter from Northwestern.
+Otherwise, if you primarily fund your education through financial aid and/or loans, contact Krista Bethel to request a letter of financial support from Northwestern.

-Although some programs include international group airfare in their program costs, students are usually responsible for arranging their own flights to and from their programs.
+Most students are responsible for arranging their own flights to and from their programs; very few programs arrange group flights for participants.
 Confirm flight arrangements with your program and the date by which you are expected or required to arrive on-site.

 Some common travel vendors*:

 - STA Travel: STA offers an airfare deposit program, which allows study abroad students to book flights on a buy-now-pay-later model, with a modest deposit to lock in the ticket and fare.

 - Student Universe: Discount flights and travel options for youth and students.

 - Shop around!
 Your program sponsor may have additional information about flight deals.